 But for any working musician who is getting 1099s or W-2s for their music work and has related business expenses to deduct, the way you take business deductions for an employee versus a self-employed person is different from one another.
 Some of the examples we discussed give just a glimpse of the complexity that lies in the tax code for working musicians.

 You wouldn’t do your own root canal or knee surgery, so why do your own taxes if you are self-employed musician?
 I can safely say for the majority of the tax returns that we prepare for our music industry clients, we are saving those clients more in taxes than the cost of preparing their return based on our working knowledge of the industry.

 I would also suggest that your tax preparer should have some working knowledge of the sector you work in.
 There are subsets even within the music industry.
 You’ll also get peace of mind, knowing that if the IRS has questions or signals an audit, you have a professional to help who knows your situation.

-The following articles by Alan provide more information on tax, business and financial planning for bands and musicians.
+The following articles by Alan provide more information on business, financial, and tax tips for musicians and bands.

 I Can Deduct the Making of My CD … Right?

 Advice on how to track expenses and income for working musicians that sell their own records.